Magyartanulas/magyartanulas.github.io/Section5.md

 | ők           | Üttek       | Ütték     | Ütnek          | Ütik         | Fognak ütni    | Fogják ütni   |
 | én <-> téged | -----       | Üttelek   | -----          | Ütlek        | -----          | Foglak ütni   |

+Olvas - he/she reads.

+So as you can see, the definite conjugation adds a whole new layer to verbs.

+**Important notes**

+* The special `én <-> téged` conjugation is definite.
+* The sibilant verb olvas, gets a different conjugation in the second person.
+---
+The definite conjugation is used with `a/az, ez(eke)t a/az, az(oka)t a/az` in a sentence.
+Any other time, the indefinite conjugation is used.